Dhanush: 2011–2015: Established actor and critical acclaim

-He played a cameo in his directorial debut Power Paandi, which released on 14 April 2017.
-Velaiilla Pattadhari 2, directed by his sister-in-law Soundarya Rajinikanth, was his first film of 2017 as a lead actor.
-He penned the story and dialogues for movie. as well as producing it.
-It was one of the highest-grossing Tamil films of 2017.
+2016–present: Commercial success and progression

+In 2016, Dhanush appeared Thodari opposite Keerthy Suresh, which was an action thriller film set on a train.
+The film was a moderate success at the box office.
+In his next release Kodi, a political action thriller, Dhanush played dual roles of a politician and his apolitical twin brother opposite Trisha and Anupama Parameswaran.
+The film earned him his ninth nomination for the Filmfare Award for Best Actor – Tamil.
+The film was a commercial success.
+Sreedhar Pillai, noted, "The film is quite racy as Dhanush carries the show and is there in almost all frames."
+In 2017, Dhanush made his directorial debut Power Paandi.
+He also played the younger version of the lead character opposite Madonna Sebastian.
+It was a box office success and received critical acclaim.
+Velaiilla Pattadhari 2, directed by his sister-in-law Soundarya Rajinikanth, saw him reprised his character from the prequel.
+It was one of the highest-grossing Tamil films of the year.

 His films Vadachennai and Maari 2, a sequel to Maari, were released in 2018.
 Vadachennai was highly praised by critics and emerged as the highest-grossing A-rated Tamil film of all time.
 For his performance in the film, Dhanush also jointly won the Filmfare Award for Best Actor – Tamil (tying with Vijay Sethupathi for '96), his fourth win in the category.
 Maari 2 received mixed reviews upon release and was a moderate success at the box office.
 Dhanush's first international film, titled The Extraordinary Journey of the Fakir, released in 2019 worldwide and was a commercial failure.
 His next 2019 release, Asuran, was praised by critics for its gritty portrayal of land and caste violence and became a box office success, entering the 100 Crore Club for grossing ₹100 crore within a month of its release.
 Asuran won Dhanush his second National Film Award for Best Actor.
 His next release, a romantic thriller titled Enai Noki Paayum Thota was released on 29 November 2019 after several delays due to financial problems and it received mixed reviews upon release.